Our parks and public lands are under attack

 Tour

-A new Westwise blog post from the Center for Western Priorities lays out the many ways in which the Trump administration’s funding and staffing cuts are crippling our national parks, forests, and other public lands.
+A Center for Western Priorities report finds that the Trump administration has fully or partially implemented more than 80 percent of Project 2025's recommendations for public lands, including actions to expand fossil fuel production and logging, roll back land protections, and gut the agencies that protect national parks and forests.
 These cuts are completely at odds with the wishes of the American public, who love public lands and want to see the agencies that care for them fully funded.

 Follow us on Instagram